shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 Each reminder includes:

 - Contest name and platform (Codeforces or AtCoder)
-- Date and time information
+- Date and time information in your local timezone
 - Link to the contest page

 ## File Structure and Purpose